-Information concerning chemical composition, physical properties and the three-dimensional structure of materials and devices at the nanometre scale is of major importance for new developments in nanoscience and nanotechnology.
-In a 3D SIMS measurement the initial topography of the sample surface as well as topographic changes during the experiment cannot be easily identified Scanning Probe Microscopy (SPM) provides complementary information about the surface topography and can also be used to measure the physical properties of the analysed sample.
+Information regarding the chemical composition, physical properties, and three-dimensional structure of materials and devices at the nanometre scale is crucial for new developments in nanoscience and nanotechnology.
+In a 3D SIMS measurement, the initial topography of the sample surface, as well as topographic changes during the experiment, cannot be easily identified.
+Scanning Probe Microscopy (SPM) provides complementary information about the surface topography and can also be used to measure the physical properties of the analysed sample.

 Powerful tool for nano characterisation

-All standard SPM modes e.g. AFM, MFM, KPFM, multi-frequency
+All standard SPM modes e.g. AFM, KPFM, multi-frequency

 Large SPM scan range of 80 x 80 x 10 µm3